 - "One and Many: Associations of Roman Citizens in Greece.”
 In Social Dynamics under Roman Rule.
 Mobility and Status Change in the Provinces of Achaia and Macedonia, Proceedings of a Conference Held in Athens, May 30th-31st 2014, MELETEMATA 74, ed.
 A.D.
 Rizakis, F. Camia, S. Zoumbaki, 407-425, 2017.

 - "Patrons at Home, Patrons at Rome: Asian Cities and Associations of Roman Citizens."
-New Scholars Symposium, Bates College, Lewiston, Maine.
+New Scholars Symposium, Bates College, Lewiston, ME.
 September 28, 2018 (forthcoming)

 - "Intersectionality and the Mobility of Women, Slaves, and Freedpeople in the Roman World."
 Earlham College, Richmond, Indiana.
 February 2018